kloudkonsole/kampus/README.md

 # Kloud Konsole
-The objective of this documentation is to give you a step by step guide to setup AWS services to work with KloudKonsole webmail client.
+The objective of this documentation is to give you a step by step guide to setup kloud konsole to use AWS services

 ## Summary
 - **Step 1**, creating an AWS account